Our Rack Caging

 • 16" x 22" x 6" - 28 quart Sterlite "blanket" box

-• standard plastic shoebox with 2" of moist peat moss
+• standard plastic shoebox with 2" access hold in lid and 2" of moist peat moss or Vermiculite

 • heated by 3" flex-watt heat tape kept at 90F all the time

 Additional features include a 3/16" gap between the cage top edge and the shelf above.
 This prevents escapes while offering the maximum amount of air circulation.
-Notice the 1/4" air holes made in the box side.
+1/4" air holes made in the sides of the box.
 We use a soldering iron to make 18 holes per side.

 Components: